What Do Surgeon Do?

 The states with the most job growth for Surgeon are New York, Maryland, and Colorado.
 Watch out if you plan on working in Mississippi, Vermont, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Surgeons is somewhere between $94,960 and $208,000.
+The salary for Surgeons ranges between about $94,960 and $208,000 a year.

 Surgeons who work in Alabama, Alaska, or Arizona, make the highest salaries.